 A well-planned web strategy is the first step in creating a successful web site.
 Besides a creative, eye-catching web design tailored to your specific industry, it’s important to understand exactly what your customers need and want when they enter your website – and how your online presence can best deliver to their expectations.

-From restaurants to manufacturing, each website will probably require a different strategy based on their company’s goals, budgets, industry and targeted customers.
+From restaurants to manufacturing, each website requires a different strategy based on their company’s goals, budgets, industry and targeted customers.
 A local Italian restaurant will have a much different web strategy than a global manufacturer of steel components.

 Do your online visitors land where they expect to be?